newtewt/medic-double-docker/README.md

 The second requires a docker-compose.yml file that has been modified to run exclusive to the normal one.
 That is the 3.11.yml

 `docker-compose -f 3.11.yml up -d`

-`docker cp ./nginx-3.11.conf medic-os-three:/srv/settings/medic-core/nginx/nginx.conf`
-`docker exec medic-os-three /boot/svc-restart medic-core`
+`docker cp ./nginx-3.11.conf medic-os-three:/srv/settings/medic-core/nginx/nginx.conf && docker exec medic-os-three /boot/svc-restart medic-core`

 Then you can navigate to https://localhost:444